usanov18/vps-hardening/README.md

 ❌ Does NOT install application stacks (panels, proxies, 3x-ui, etc.)

-These choices are intentionally left to the user as personal and security-sensitive decisions.
+These decisions are left to the user as personal and security-sensitive choices.

-🗂 Logs
-The script redirects detailed output into:

-/var/log/vps-hardening/run-YYYYMMDD-HHMMSS.log

-Terminal output stays clean and user-focused.

 🖥 Supported systems
 Ubuntu 24.04 LTS